railsmachine/rump/README.md

 Rump
 ====

-Rump lets you run Puppet locally against a Git checkout.
+Rump helps you run Puppet locally against a Git checkout.

-This allows you to locally iterate your Puppet manifests very quickly, then push them up to a central repository somewhere else to share the changes.
+This is great for locally iterating your Puppet manifests very quickly, then pushng them up to a repository somewhere else to share the changes.

 This also works well with a Capistrano-style deployment, where you remotely instruct Rump to check out a copy of the latest manifests and run them.